How Much Money Does an NFL Waterboy Make?

 The waterboys that work during the off-season are available at the team facility for players who want to work out or get some extra practice reps.

-The amount of money that NFL waterboys make depends on the team’s success and market size.
+The amount of money that waterboys make depends on the team’s success and market size.
 Successful teams in big markets like Los Angeles or New York will make more money than waterboys for small market teams like Jacksonville.

 NFL waterboys are not paid during the preseason.
 NFL teams only have a few waterboys on staff during the preseason, and they are usually unpaid or working at a discounted rate on an internship.